-Abstract: In this work we address the problem of visualizing the uncertainty in sensed data for manufacturing applications.
+Abstract: In this study the problem of visualizing uncertainty in sensed data for manufacturing applications is discussed.
 Constructing geometric models for the objects from sense data is the intermediate step in a reverse engineering manufacturing system.
 Sensors are usually inaccurate, providing uncertain sense information.
 We construct geometric entities with uncertainty models for the objects under consideration from noisy measurements.
-This case study deals mainly with ways of visualizing the uncertainty in the geometric entities, in order to aid making later decisions on the geometry of the reconstructed parts.
+This case study mainly addresses recovering uncertainty in the geometric entities, in order to aid making later decisions about the geometry of the reconstructed parts.